-- (1) Pursuant to the Pretrial Services Act of 1982 (18 U.S.C. §§ 3152, 3155), the court authorizes the U.S. Pretrial Services Agency of the Western District of Washington to perform all pretrial services as provided by the Act. - (2) Upon notification that a defendant has been arrested, pretrial service officers will conduct a prerelease interview as soon as practicable, if counsel for defendant consents.
+(1) Pursuant to the Pretrial Services Act of 1982 (18 U.S.C. §§ 3152, 3155), the court authorizes U.S. Probation and Pretrial Services of the Western District of Washington to perform all pretrial services as provided by the Act.

+(2) Upon notification that a defendant has been arrested, pretrial service officers will conduct a prerelease interview as soon as practicable, if counsel for defendant consents.
 Counsel for defendant shall be allowed to be present at any such interview.
-The judicial officer setting conditions of release or reviewing conditions previously set shall receive and consider reports submitted by pretrial service officers. - (3) Appearance bonds and related documents shall be on such forms as are approved by the court.
+The judicial officer setting conditions of release or reviewing conditions previously set shall receive and consider reports submitted by pretrial service officers.

+(3) Appearance bonds and related documents shall be on such forms as are approved by the court.